Kobo Touch: Hardware

 This model of the Kobo Touch improved upon its predecessors by using a zForce touch-sensitive display; hence its name, the Kobo Touch.
 The infrared based touch interface does not require electrical conductivity, allowing for the user to interact with the device when wearing gloves.
 Other improvements included an E Ink Pearl screen, a faster processor capable of smooth PDF panning, 802.11n Wi-Fi capability, and reduced size and weight.

 The Kobo Touch is shipped in five colours: lilac, blue, silver, black, and white.
 It is made of a soft matte plastic.
 The back of every Kobo device features a quilted pattern.
 Like the original Kobo model, the Touch is manufactured in Taiwan.

 The Kobo Touch was introduced to compete with Amazon's Kindle and Barnes & Noble's Nook.
 By not including a physical keyboard like the Kindle Keyboard, and leaving only a home button on the front face of the device, Kobo was able to further shrink down the dimensions of the Touch.
-The 2GB of memory was similar to what competitors offered; this memory allows for the storage of approximately 1,000 books.
-With a 32GB microSD card that can be inserted in the side of the Kobo Touch, the number of books that can be stored rises to 30,000.
+The 2 GB of memory was similar to what competitors offered; this memory allows for the storage of approximately 1,000 books.
+With a 32 GB microSD card that can be inserted in the side of the Kobo Touch, the number of books that can be stored rises to 30,000.

 Battery life of the Kobo Touch is estimated to be approximately one month, assuming reading for 30 minutes a day and Wi-Fi turned off.